What is Espresso Romano and How TO Make It?

 Johny Morrisson

-Cafe Romano also known as Espresso Romano is a coffee drink made with a shot of espresso, a tart lemon slice or lemon juice, and a teaspoon of sugar.
-While similar to an espresso at first sip, the subtle citrus flavors imparted by the lemon peel set it apart with a bright, refreshing tone.
+Espresso Romano also known as Cafe Romano is a coffee drink made with a shot of espresso, a tart lemon slice or lemon juice, and a teaspoon of sugar.
+The subtle citrus flavors from the lemon peel give this drink a bright, refreshing tone.

 When life hands you lemons, make lemonade” may be a common saying, but when you receive fresh Meyer lemons from a friend’s garden, you can create something even more special “The Cafe Romano”!